merlos/broken-links/README.md

 ```sh
 python -m unittest discover tests
 ```
+## Contributing
+Fork and send a pull request.
+Please update/add the unit tests.

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE) by merlos.